Mehvix/notes/hugo/content/docs/anthro-c12ac/index.md

 - Nathanial Kenny wrote an article on the US Fire Service
     - Published in 1956 in National Geographic
     - Argued that at the end of the day, science would be the most crucial role in controlling fires
-    > "I don’t believe that equipment and development alone will show us how to keep having the relatively few big fires… Researchers must let their imaginations soar for answers that today would seem fantastic"
+    > "I don't believe that equipment and development alone will show us how to keep having the relatively few big fires… Researchers must let their imaginations soar for answers that today would seem fantastic"
 - Fire Suppression:
     - Begins around 1905
     - Approximately 80,000 fires/year today
     - 98-99% of all wildland fires out at less than 5 acres in size
     - 95% of area burned today is from 1-2% of the fires that escape initial attack
         - Often occurs in terrible conditions
     - 4.5 million acres once burned in CA
         - **Over half Tribal burning** -- 10-35% of this area burns today in most years but 2020 will burn this amount for 1st time (Stephens et al. 2007)
         - Size is only one aspect -- what is the fire mortality? what is the distribution? etc.
     - Not just area burned, **burn patterns inside**
 - Historical data yields insight into controls on forest structure in pine-mixed conifer forests
     - In 1911 photograph and datasets we can see much more sunny forests
     - This is due to more frequent, natural/cultural burnings vs today's fire suppression
     - Kern National Forest Structure and Composition (Stephens et al. 2015)
 - Southern California and Baja Forests (Stephens et al 2003)